 - 1. Graduates may be permitted to audit any class that was taken while in school at no additional cost.
 Graduates may find it necessary to purchase the textbook. - 2.
-If a dental assisting student wishes to audit a lab class, he/she may be required to pay an additional lab fee. - 3.
-A student auditing a class will not be required to take guizzes or tests, whether oral or written. - 4.
-No credits will be awarded for an audited course. - 5.
+A student auditing a class will not be required to take quizzes or tests, whether oral or written. - 3.
+No credits will be awarded for an audited course. - 4.
 Students should contact the Registrar to arrange audit of class.